MissionMarsFourthHorizon/operation-remote-resupply/Module 4/Operation Remote Resupply, Part 4.md

     _The default Azure Mobile App landing page_

-Your mobile backend is now in place, including the ability to read and write landing activity and send telemetry to Mission Control.
-There's only one problem: anyone can read and write your landing data, and use your telemetry API if they get their hands on the mobile service address.
-This might be fine in testing, but certainly not in production, and especially not with so many other astronauts counting on you.

-In the next exercise you will add authorization and authentication to your backend service to make certain only authorized users can access it.
+The mobile back-end is now in place, and it contains methods that double as REST endpoints that can be called from the Drone Lander app to record landing attempts and transmit telemetry data during descents to the Mars surface.
+In a moment, you will modify the client app to call these endpoints.
+But first, we need to think about authentication.

 <a name="Exercise4"></a>
-## Exercise 4: Register the service and enable authentication ##
+## Exercise 4: Configure the service to support authentication ##

-One of the advantages of using Azure Mobile App authentication is that your authentication services and processes can easily be centralized and managed in a single location, without requiring any code changes in the app backend.
-This provides an easy way to protect your app data, as well as work with user-specific data.

-Azure Mobile Apps use the same authentication as any other Azure App Service, via federated identity provides, in which a 3rd-party identity provider ("IDP") stores accounts and authenticates users, and the app uses this identity instead of its own.
-Azure Mobile Apps support five identity providers out of the box: Azure Active Directory, Facebook, Google, Microsoft Account, and Twitter.
-You can also expand this support for your apps by integrating another identity providers, or even your own custom identity solutions.

-In this exercise, you will create a Microsoft App registration and adding code to the Drone Lander backend service to require Microsoft account authentication prior to accessing the activity and telemetry services you created in the previous exercise.
+Many mobile apps — especially enterprise apps — require users to sign in before accessing their services.
+Authentication can be complicated, especially if you wish to use protocols such as [OAuth](https://en.wikipedia.org/wiki/OAuth) and support sign-ins using Microsoft accounts and social-media accounts.
+Azure Mobile Apps simplify the creation of apps that require authentication by providing built-in support for popular federated-identity providers, including Azure Active Directory, Facebook, Google, Microsoft, and Twitter.
+In this exercise, you will configure the service you deployed in the previous exercise to support authentication and to ignore calls from unauthenticated users.

 1. Navigate to the [Microsoft Application Registration portal](https://apps.dev.microsoft.com/) in your browser and sign in with your Microsoft account.